 The service was well managed and the manager was visible and accessible.
 From our discussions with staff it was clear that they were familiar with the people who lived in the service and their relatives.
-All the people we spoke with told us they knew who the manager was and comments included, "[Manager] is good and the staff help a lot."
+All the people we spoke with told us they knew who the manager was and comments included, "[Manager] is helpful and very supportive."